impostorsguides/impostorsguides.github.io/rbenv/1-y-content.md

 }
 ```

-Here we create a sub-directory of our `versions/` directory, ensuring that any parent directories which don’t yet exist are created first via the `-p` flag.
+Here we create a sub-directory of our `versions/` directory, ensuring that any parent directories which don't yet exist are created first via the `-p` flag.

 Next block of code: